Updated on January 31, 2019

 How can you protect your browsing history privacy?

-Because the proposed legislation does not require ISPs to get your consent before providing your browsing history to advertisers, there is nothing you can do to opt-out of this privacy violation.
+Because the legislation does not require ISPs to get your consent before providing your browsing history to advertisers, there is nothing you can do to opt-out of this privacy violation.
 Not using an ISP is also not a realistic proposition, as that is equivalent to not using the Internet.
 However, there are several things that can be done to make sure your private browsing activity stays private.

 Use a VPN